tuongpx/master-cicd/git/README.md

 Conflict resolved!

 ----
-## 🛠️ Installing GitLab CE and Gitlab Runner.
+## 🛠️ Hands-on lab: Installing GitLab CE and Gitlab Runner.
 This guide explains how to install GitLab CE and GitLab Runner on a single Rocky Linux 9 server.
 It is optimized for a LAB environment with the following specs:
     - 4 vCPU
-    - 4GB RAM
+    - 4GB RAi
     - 30GB storage
 ### 🎯 Lab Objectives
 By completing this lab, you will be able to: